ethpandaops/cbt/README.md

 ### Transformation Models

 Transformation models process data in intervals.
-Intervals are agnostic to the source data and are defined by the `partition` column.
-This could be a time interval, a block number etc.
+Intervals are agnostic to the source data and could be a time interval, a block number etc.

 > Note: CBT does not create transformation tables and **requires** you to create them manually by design.